 This team of candidates brings the talent and capability to build on the excellent work of Councillor Pat McGinlay over the past five years.
-Read more about each candidate below:
+Find out more about our 2021 campaign here.

 I’m running for Council because I want to work with other Councillors to restore transparency to, and rebuild trust in Council processes.
 The current Council has been found wanting when it comes to meaningful consultation with the community, transparency in process and accountability.
 I'm committed to increasing community participation in council decision making.

 I care deeply about grassroots democracy, social justice and meaningful action on climate.

 I want to know what you expect from Council.
 As a Councillor, I will be accessible, active and accountable to you.

 Kylie moved to the Eurobodalla 3 years ago to be in the midst of this beautiful coastline.
 With a background in economics and accounting, Kylie also volunteers as a lifesaver and is an on-call firefighter with NSW Fire & Rescue.
 As Kylie says, "I am passionate about removing social inequalities and pushing for real change around environment and sustainability."

 Nadine lives in the most southern part of the Eurobodalla Shire, at Wallaga Lake.